wein.plus

 deutscheweine.de

-So what can a wine cost at most?
-For his Spätburgunder vineyard wine, Bernie invests in tasks such as green harvesting and more leaf management.
+So how much can a wine cost at most?
+For his Pinot Noir vineyard wine, Bernie invests in tasks such as green harvesting and more leaf management.
 This brings him to 670 working hours in the vineyard.
-Other wineries may accumulate up to 1,000 hours.
-Bernie only harvests 30 hectoliters per hectare for this wine.
-Additionally, red wine requires more work in the cellar, partly due to malolactic fermentation.
+At other wineries, that can add up to 1,000 hours.
+Bernie harvests only 30 hectoliters per hectare for this wine.
+Additionally, red wine requires more work in the cellar, among other things due to biological acid degradation.
 A barrique barrel costs between 750 euros and 1,000 euros and is usually used three times.
-This translates to about 1.20 euros per bottle.
+This translates to about 1.25 euros per bottle.

-Additionally, there is the waiting time that must be factored in commercially: a Barolo, for example, is only sold after more than three years.
-The fine presentation can also cost a lot of money.
+In addition, there is the waiting time that must be commercially calculated: a Barolo, for example, is only sold after more than three years.
+The fine equipment can also cost a lot of money.
 An elegant relief bottle costs over one euro.
-For labels, there are the finest materials and elaborate processes, from handmade paper to metallic coatings.
+For labels, there are the finest materials and elaborate processes, from handmade paper to metallic coating.
 And a good, long cork can cost significantly more than one euro.
 But Bernie has a good eye.
-Thus, his top wine costs 12.72 euros to produce.
-This still keeps him within the range.
+Thus, his top wine costs 11.94 euros to produce.
+With his markup of 30 percent and VAT, he arrives at 18.47 euros.
+Even that is still within range.

 It Can Always Be More Expensive

 But why do some bottles cost 50 or 200 euros?
-"Here, marketing costs often exceed production costs," says Jürgen Oberhofer cautiously.
-Dinners in luxury restaurants are also in vogue, preferably around the world.
+“Here, the marketing costs often exceed the production costs,” says Jürgen Oberhofer cautiously.
+Dinners in luxury restaurants are also in demand for wineries, preferably around the world.
 Premium customers are not trade fair visitors.
-With heavy bottles, flights, and hotels, this results in a nice CO2 footprint, but also a fine margin in the balance sheet.
+The costs for this are included in the bottle price.
+With heavy bottles, flights, and hotels, a nice CO2 footprint accumulates, but also a nice margin in the balance sheet.

-Retailers usually mark up 100 percent, and the intermediary does the same.
-By the time the wine reaches an American customer’s cellar, the net price from the winery has quickly quadrupled.
+The trade usually adds 100 percent markup, and the intermediary does the same.
+By the time the wine, for example, reaches an American customer’s cellar, the net price at the winery has quickly quadrupled.

 However, particularly fine and sought-after bottles often sell without all that.
-Famous crus like Le Pin, Pétrus, and Domaine de la Romanée-Conti are so scarce that the price is primarily defined by that scarcity.
-Even those willing to pay 15,000 euros for a “La Tâche” must first know a dealer who will sell it to them.
-Speculators rely on juicy price increases, which further drives up the price of the bottles.
+Famous crus like Le Pin, Pétrus, and Domaine de la Romanée-Conti are so scarce that the price is primarily defined by that.
+Even those willing to pay 15,000 euros for a “La Tâche” must first know a dealer who sells it.
+Speculators bet on juicy price increases, making the bottles even more expensive.

 Fairs and marketing are among the biggest cost factors for a winery.